walczakp/xbox360-rpi-flasher/README.md

 # xbox360-rpi-flasher
 XBox 360 NAND reader/writer for Raspberry Pi 4 (might also work for Pi3b or others, but this is untested)

 Warning: this has not been properly tested yet. mav2010 has successfully RGH3.0'd a Corona 16MB model following the steps below.
 Proceed with caution.
+There's no tutorial, since I don't even own RPi4, also this is not intended to be used by inexperienced in compiling and modding.
+I'll happily accept a tutorial written by someone else tho.

 If you want the safe way, get a Raspberry Pi Pico and use Picoflasher.